tomsaunders98/CovidTests/README.md

 The number of Coronavirus tests performed is an important metric of each country's effort to combat the spread of Coronavirus.
 However, the data on the number of tests completed is often unclear, inconsistent or entirely non-existent.
 For example, Spain has so far released no official data on the number of tests it has performed, despite the fact that regions within Spain are [obliged to provide the government with daily reports on the number of tests completed](https://maldita.es/malditodato/2020/03/23/350000-tests-pruebas-diagnostico-coronavirus-gobierno-hecho-realmente-cambios-criterio/).

 On the other hand, Germany and France release their data at extremely irregular intervals.
-France last officially released data for 24th of March, Germany hasn't released data since the 20th.
+France last officially released data for 24th of March, Germany hasn't released their data since the 20th of March.

 Countries are often not clear on exactly what they are measuring when they release the number of tests and  whether this data includes all private tests performed in the country as well.
 I have tried to make the data as transparent as possible by including what type of measurement has been used where it is known.
 There are 3 common types of measurements: